Presenting: Jordan B. Peterson vs Nietzsche.

 Nietzsche in a few words

-Key skills: Like his role models he bedazzles his readers with wit and insight.
-His speciality laying out unnerving universes of thought.
+Key skills: Like his role models he bedazzles his readers laying out unnerving universes of thought.
 The true horror though is not that he confronts you as the monster jumping at you from yellowed pages.
 We are ourselves the monsters and great potentials mirrored in his words.
 Painting life as a tremendous landscape with deep and treacherous gorges.

 Psychology: Calling psychological problems a something that arises from a lack of expression of life, he was a major influence on psychoanalysis and Freud.
-Throw in his influence on Jung and Adler for good measure and you can get away with calling him one of the most important thinkers in psychology as we know it.
+Throw in his huge influence on Jung and Adler and you can get away with calling him one of the most important psychologists as we know it.
+He would agree.

 A key point of his: Bereft of religion we must according to Nietzsche overcome our innate vices and learn to shine on our own principles.
 Thus redeeming the guilt ridden body as a sovereign self and body to cherish in all its nuances under a sun so generous that it also lights up the “netherworld” — all the shadowy sides of our being.

 Knocking people out with poetic punches since the 1860’ies: Arguably nothing wrestles your psyche to submission like Nietzsche’s writings.
 Even if you don’t understand most of it, you will still sense the vigour and will to live bursting at you from the pages.
 Actually you don’t read Nietzsche.
 You fear him and you study him.
 Each page a hotchpotch of unsettling ideas.

 Critique: Anybody who has truly stepped into the ring with Nietzsche has experienced some of this drama.
 Revealing that an otherwise renowned literature critique whose name escapes me calling “Thus Spoke Zarathustra” a mistake, never actually had the guts to step into the ring with him.